 The property owner may also have the power to void the contract if they take issue with the terms of your sublease or the kind of business you operate.
 This is why it’s vital to have a thorough understanding of the terms of the underlying lease, as well as the financial situation of your sublessor, before entering into negotiations.
 If your sublessor isn’t willing to share these records, this could be an indication that they aren’t confident in their ability to meet the obligations of their own lease.

 How to create a commercial sublease agreement

 There are a number of commercial sublease agreement templates you can find online, including this example agreement from LawDepot.
-If you’re uncertain about the finer details, or if your sublease requires some non-standard terms, it’s wise to enlist the help of a lawyer or commercial property broker to finalise the process.
+If you’re uncertain about the finer details, or if your sublease requires some non-standard terms, it’s wise to enlist the help of an attorney or commercial real estate broker to finalize the process.

-As a side note: by this stage, you should have created an LLC to protect yourself and your business from the various personal liabilities involved with lease agreements.
+As a side note: By this stage, you should have created an LLC to protect yourself and your business from the kinds of personal liabilities involved with lease agreements.

 Using flexible leases with WeWork instead of a commercial sublease

 Finding the perfect office space for your team to meet your financial needs and inspire your best work can be a daunting task, particularly if you’re searching for short leases and flexible terms.
 At WeWork, you can skip the headache of negotiating a traditional commercial sublease and concentrate on finding shared office space that meets the needs of your company.

 There’s a reason WeWork is considered the workplace of tomorrow.
 No matter how large or small your business, you can find beautifully designed and professionally managed offices in cities around the world, allowing your team to adapt at its own pace, with the scale and flexibility to do what they do best.

 Steve Hogarty is a writer and journalist based in London.
 He is the travel editor of City AM newspaper and the deputy editor of City AM Magazine, where his work focuses on technology, travel, and entertainment.